To many, there is simply no greater winter pleasure that a warm, comfortable seat, a steaming hot cup of tea and a good book.

 Full of reviews for some interesting and unusual reads, Lizzy works her way through the world of fiction and gives them a personal rating out of five.
 This really is a homage to literature in its many and varied forms, and should provide you with no end of inspiration.
 Definitely one to take a look at.

 Book World describes itself as ‘One woman’s attempt to read what’s worth reading and say something about it along the way’.
 Sometimes it’s a general rant about trying, and failing, to write a children’s book.Sometimes its just a short post giving a quote from a famous author.
 In one post, 36 books are reviewed in nine words or fewer.
 Whatever the contribution, it’s always something worth a read.

 The Baker Street Blog

 If Sherlock Holmes had been interested in blogging, then this would have been the site for him.
 Dedicated to all things Holmes-based, from the latest television series to hit our screens to poems dedicated to the famous literary detective.
-This should be more that enough to fulfill even the biggest Sherlock Holmes fan.
+This should be more that enough to fulfil even the biggest Sherlock Holmes fan.

 A small Stone

 ‘A small stone… picked up on a long walk and carried home in your pocket’.
 In this beautiful blog Fiona Robyn gives us small snippets of poetry to carry around with us – one a day.
 A lovely, calming addition to your day and a real pick-me-up when you’re feeling downhearted.